openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 The Credential Issuer MUST support metadata retrieval according to Section 12.2.2 of [@!OIDF.OID4VCI].
 The Credential Issuer metadata MUST include a scope for every Credential Configuration it supports.

-# OpenID for Verifiable Presentations profile for IETF SD-JWT VC
+# OpenID for Verifiable Presentations

+## OpenID for Verifiable Presentations via Redirects

 Requirements for both the Wallet and the Verifier: